 The goofy grin has nothing to do with mulberries, however, and everything to do with pointing a camera at a five year old.

 3. You need patience and lots of time.
 For three days, I sent the children out to collect mulberries.
 For three days, I received purple children and three or four berries in return.
 I finally joined them and the bucket was filled surprisingly quickly.
 I even still got purple children out of the deal.
-And they weren’t the only ones enjoying the harvest.
-See this purple little bill?
-It led me to yet two more mulberry trees.

 4. You need a recipe of some sort.
 This part proved about as difficult as getting children to put berries in a bucket rather than their mouths.
 Maybe it was a good thing I had an extra three days to search.
 See, everything I found included corn syrup and seriously the main reason I am willing to go through the trouble of making my own syrup is to get away from the corn syrup in everything.